-Click the “Register Now” link below the webinar you wish to register for.
+Click the “Sign Up Here” link below the webinar you wish to register for.
 If you end up being unable to watch live, recordings of the webinar presentations will be made available on our website in the Past Webinars section below.
-You may also email [email protected] request a recording of the presentation.
+You may also email [email protected] to request a recording of the presentation.

 On December 20, 2019, President Trump signed into law the SECURE Act: the first major law change regarding qualified retirement plan assets in almost two decades.
 The SECURE Act has profoundly affected planning for required minimum distributions following the death of an IRA owner.
 The law now requires that the full IRA be distributed within 10 years, which dramatically accelerates income tax liability and potentially exposes the IRA assets to divorces, bankruptcies, and lawsuits.
 Although there are some exceptions to the 10-year rule, income tax, special needs trust, and asset protection planning now need to be coordinated on a case-by-case basis.
 Come learn what the new law is and potential strategies to minimize the adverse income tax consequences and continue asset protection.

 June 16, 2021, Noon-1:30pm ∙ The Keys to a Successful Estate Plan